SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

    		selenium.waitForPageToLoad("30000");
    }

-This is more understandable because of the keywords used. (please be aware that UI Map is NOT a replacement for comments!
-Adding comments and some white-space combined with the identifiers for the locators makes a very readable script.
+Now, using some comments and whitespace along with the UI Map identifiers makes a very readable script.

 .. code-block:: java